ENSwR/simulation/src/README.md

 #### *<ins>Function: decay</ins>*
-Handles back-end logic for implementing decay functionality on populations and invokes Particles to [decay](#method-decay).
+Handles back-end logic for implementing decay functionality on populations and invokes Units to [decay](#method-decay).

 #### *<ins>Function: diffusion</ins>*
 Handles logic for diffusion processes.
-Receives Particle coordinates, performs bound-checks, and passes new coordinates to environment to [add individuals](#method-growpopulation) to a new population and [remove them](#method-remove) from the old population.
+Receives Unit coordinates, performs bound-checks, and passes new coordinates to environment to [add units](#method-growpopulation) to a new population and [remove them](#method-remove) from the old population.

 #### *<ins>Function: tallyResults</ins>*